Frequently Asked Questions

 Are citations and references counted as part of the total word count for a manuscript?

-While traditional Harvard referencing would include these, Exchanges does not normally consider references and in-text citations to be included in article word counts.
+While traditional Harvard referencing would include these, Exchanges does not normally consider abstracts, keywords, references or in-text citations to be included in article word counts.

 Can I include references and a bibliography?